jkibort928/spoober/README.md

 	'!#' = unneeded      ("don't need this")

-	Optionals can be specified by passing --<optional> to the parser, ex. --unneeded Passing --all to the parser will specify all modules at once.
+	Optionals can be specified by passing --<optional> to the parser, ex. --unneeded Passing --all to the parser will specify all optionals at once.